-(5) The filing of proof satisfactory to the
+(5) The filing of proof satisfactory to the Secretary

-(6) An investigation of the averments required by
+(6) An investigation of the application, which

-Section 2-4, which investigation must allow the Commissioner to issue positive findings stating that the financial responsibility, experience, character, and general fitness of the license applicant and of the members thereof if the license applicant is a partnership or association, of the officers and directors thereof if the license applicant is a corporation, and of the managers and members that retain any authority or responsibility under the operating agreement if the license applicant is a limited liability company are such as to command the confidence of the community and to warrant belief that the business will be operated honestly, fairly and efficiently within the purpose of this Act.
-If the Commissioner shall not so find, he or she shall not issue such license, and he or she shall notify the license applicant of the denial.
+investigation must allow the Secretary to issue positive findings stating that the financial responsibility, experience, character, and general fitness of the license applicant and of the members thereof if the license applicant is a partnership or association, of the officers and directors thereof if the license applicant is a corporation, and of the managers and members that retain any authority or responsibility under the operating agreement if the license applicant is a limited liability company are such as to command the confidence of the community and to warrant belief that the business will be operated honestly, fairly and efficiently within the purpose of this Act.
+If the Secretary shall not so find, he or she shall not issue such license, and he or she shall notify the license applicant of the denial.

 (b) All licenses shall be issued to the license applicant.

 Upon receipt of such license, a residential mortgage licensee shall be

 authorized to engage in the business regulated by this Act.
 Such license

 shall remain in full force and effect until it expires without renewal, is